 G. Richard Bozarth

 - Bible Tales for Ages 18 and Up (2014).
-A very funny, very revealing retelling of well known Bible stories.
+A very funny, very revealing retelling of well known stories from one of the original, though very poorly plotted, fantasy novels.
 (Full disclosure: See Sharp Press published this one.)

 - The Crucible of Time (1983).
 An inspiring novel about the rise of science and its eventual triumph over religion in an alien society.